Microsoft SideWinder: Freestyle Pro

 The Freestyle Pro, released in 1998, was a unique gamepad, as the up-down-left-right directions in analogue mode were controlled by the physical movement of the controller, more precisely by the absolute pitch and roll position of the pad.
-This reaction on movement is quite similar to some of the features of the Sony PlayStation 3 SIXAXIS.
+(Similar behavior would later be found in the Sony PlayStation 3 SIXAXIS line, introduced in 2006.)
 Games such as Motocross Madness (which was bundled with and designed for the controller) profited from this physical interaction.
 The left side of the controller features an eight-direction d-pad which function varies depending on which mode the controller is on.

 The control pad had a total of ten digital fire buttons: six buttons controlled with the right thumb (named ABC XYZ), two shoulder buttons (one left, one right), and two buttons controlled with the left thumb, one named start, the other marked with a shift key symbol (as the SideWinder software allowed to use this button to shift controls for the ABC XYZ buttons - on the driver side, it was just an action button like the others).

 A sensor button switched the control pad between analogue mode (green LED) and digital mode (red LED).
 In analogue mode, the x- and y-axis were controlled by the analogue controller movements, and the D-pad was used as a hat switch.
 In digital mode, the D-pad controlled the x- and y-axis like a traditional digital control pad (therefore, there was no hat switch function in digital mode).

 Due to the release in 1998, at which time USB was just taking off, the Freestyle Pro supported both game port and USB connection.
 Without the adapter, the controller's cable ended in a game port plug.
 The sale box contained the game port-to-USB adapter for free.

 Dual Strike

 The Dual Strike, which debuted in 1999, was Microsoft's second notable venture into strange gamepad designs, following the Freestyle Pro.
 The Dual Strike attempted to blend both mouse and gamepad functions into a single unit.
-It was composed of two portions; there is a hinge between the two that allows you to rotate the right side up and down and from side to side.
+It was composed of two portions; there is a hinge between the two that allows the user to rotate the right side up and down and from side to side.
 The Dual Strike only supported USB.